pontem-network/aptos-core/storage/README.md

 ##  Configs

-As part of the Aptos Node config, these are specific for the storage components.
+As part of the Pont Node config, these are specific for the storage components.
 Notice that to use the default configs one doesn't need to put in anything in the config file.
 Only when one needs to overwrite a certain config value she needs put in something.
 For example, to enable the internal indexer, one can